-As you may know, forecourt fuel is being moved from E5 to E10, from 5% ethanol to 10% ethanol.
+As you may know, forecourt fuel is moving from E5 to E10, from 5% ethanol to 10% ethanol.

-This is part of the green agenda to reduce CO2 emissions, agree or disagree with man-made climate change, this change is going to happen.
+This is part of the green agenda to reduce CO2 emissions; agree or disagree with man-made climate change, this change to our furl has happened.

 What is ethanol and why is it bad for your lawnmowers and other garden machinery engines?

 Ethanol is an alcohol-based fuel produced from the fermentation of a range of plants. but ethanol causes corrosion to fuel components and attracts water.
 It can block your small passageways and jets in your carburettor causing all sorts of engine issues.
 Its corrosive properties can even erode parts of your engine away.